 - 1. Increase farmer knowledge of improved horticultural practices. - 2.
 Increase the number of regionally specific horticultural technologies. - 3.
 Increase local adoption of horticultural technologies by smallholder farmers. - 4.
 Improve the research and management capacity of the host institutions. - 5.
 Increase investments in and the number of entrepreneurs working with horticultural technologies. - 6.
-Contribute to the Global Horticulture Knowledge Bank, and build networks between Centers
+Contribute to the Global Horticulture Knowledge Bank, and build networks between Centers.

 The Centers meet these objectives by integrating with new and existing Horticulture Innovation Lab research projects, synchronizing with new and existing USAID/BFS funded value-chain projects and Mission-led horticulture projects, building strategic relationships with partners, conducting research, and building local management, research, and horticulture capacity.
-Each

-Center focuses on innovation and technology; working in parallel with each Horticulture Innovation Lab funded research project to test and modify new technologies, host workshops and activities and serve as a regional resource for project PIs.
+Each Center focuses on innovation and technology; working in parallel with each Horticulture Innovation Lab funded research project to test and modify new technologies, host workshops and activities and serve as a regional resource for project PIs.
+To learn more, visit: http://horticulture.ucdavis.edu/main/centers.html.